bradleyisbackagain/vm-directory/README.md

 - [x] Unit tests for all business logic
 - [x] UI tests for views and view controllers
+    - In the interest of time, there's limited UI tests

 ### Other

 - [x] iPad support
+    - UISplitViewController
 - [x] Accessible
     - Dynamic type font size
     - Accessibility label hints (most automatic, some added)